floriov/CV/README.md

 * Pair Programming: Highly effective at collaborating and pairing with other developers

 #### University College London (UCL) (Oct 2019 - July 2020)

-* International Relations of the Americas
+International Relations of the Americas <br>
- - grade obtained: Merit
+grade: Merit

 #### University of Warwick (Oct 2015 - July 2019)

-* Politics, International Relations and German
+Politics, International Relations and German <br>
-- grade obtained: First
+grade: First

 ## Awards